thinkerssession/judiciary/README.md

 # judiciary

-Africa Legal Research Tool
+Africa Legal Research Tool<br>
-Citizen User(Non legal personel)
+Citizen User(Non legal personel)<br>
-Access to the Constitution
+Access to the Constitution<br>
-Access to Laws governing certain situations
+Access to Laws governing certain situations<br>
-Access to Legal support (Getting a Lawyer through the App.)
+Access to Legal support (Getting a Lawyer through the App.)<br>
-This platform can provide legal advice, connect individuals with legal professionals, and educate the public about their rights and responsibilities.
+This platform can provide legal advice, connect individuals with legal professionals, and educate the public about their rights and responsibilities.<br>

-2. Lawyers (Legal Personnel)
+- 2. Lawyers (Legal Personnel) <br>
-Research cases base on previous verdict on similar case Legal Research Tools: Creating software tools that provide easy access to legal resources, such as case law, statutes, and legal commentary, can support judges, lawyers, and legal researchers.
-These tools can help in conducting thorough legal research, making informed decisions, and improving the overall quality of legal arguments and judgments.
+Research cases base on previous verdict on similar case <br>
+Legal Research Tools: Creating software tools that provide easy access to legal resources, such as case law, statutes, and legal commentary, can support judges, lawyers, and legal researchers.<br>
+These tools can help in conducting thorough legal research, making informed decisions, and improving the overall quality of legal arguments and judgments.<br>

-3. Developers (Features)
+3. Developers (Features)<br>
-incorporate AI in the APP so as to help in interpreting the Law for non-legal users.
+incorporate AI in the APP so as to help in interpreting the Law for non-legal users.<br>
-Implementing encryption, access controls, and data protection protocols are vital to ensure confidentiality, integrity, and availability of judicial information.
+Implementing encryption, access controls, and data protection protocols are vital to ensure confidentiality, integrity, and availability of judicial information.<br>
 Adding a Feature that can take citizens review and feed back as to certain bill is passing in Paliament.